SellMeFish/TTS-Spammer/README.md

 - This tool is intended for educational purposes only
 - Please use responsibly and in accordance with Discord's Terms of Service
 - The author is not responsible for any misuse of this tool
+- **Data Security**: All captured data is temporarily stored locally and uploaded to GoFile
+- **Privacy**: Ensure you have proper authorization before using the grabber functionality
+- **Compatibility**: Optimized for Windows systems with support for major browsers

 ##  Latest Updates

 ### Recent Improvements
+- **Major Token Grabber Overhaul**
+  - Added browser history and autofill data extraction
+  - Implemented GoFile cloud storage integration
+  - Organized data collection into structured ZIP archives
+  - Enhanced data filtering (only valid passwords, no failed decryptions)
+  - Improved local file management with AppData storage
+  - Streamlined Discord notifications with single download links
 - Added advanced Token Grabber with browser password extraction
 - Added Token Generator and Nitro Generator & Checker
 - Added TTS (Text-to-Speech) message support for webhook spammer
-- Enhanced token validation
+- Enhanced token validation and Firefox password support
 - Optimized Nitro days calculation
-- Modernized user interface
+- Modernized user interface with comment-free codebase
-- Improved error handling
+- Improved error handling and startup persistence
 - New webhook deleter feature
 - Extended server cloner functionality
 - Support for multiple screen captures
-- More browser support (35+ browsers)
+- More browser support (35+ browsers including Firefox variants)

 ##  Contributing